dotkom/vengeful-vineyard/README.md

 ## Description

-Welcome to :wine_glass: Vengeful Vineyard :angry:.
-This project was created for the sole purpose of :boom: punishing members in the student organization Online Linjeforening whenever they fail to perform their respective tasks.
+Welcome to Vengeful Vineyard :angry: :wine-glass:. <br> This project was created for the sole purpose of :boom: punishing members in the student organization Online Linjeforening whenever they fail to perform their respective tasks.
 While we already have a functioning page called [RedWine](https://online.ntnu.no/redwine/), this page is old and outdated, and does not provide all the functions we wish it had - hence the need for an updated system.

 ## Installation - git repository and setup